spiceai/quickstarts/superset/README.md

 Superset requires a Python [DB API 2](https://peps.python.org/pep-0249/) database driver and a [SQLAlchemy](https://www.sqlalchemy.org/) dialect to be installed for each connected datastore.
 Spice implements a Flight SQL server that understands the DataFusion SQL Dialect.
 The [`flightsql-dbapi`](https://pypi.org/project/flightsql-dbapi/) library for Python provides the required DB API 2 driver and SQLAlchemy dialect.

-The easiest way to connect Apache Superset and Spice is to follow the [`Sales BI` sample](https://github.com/spiceai/samples/tree/trunk/sales-bi).
+The easiest way to connect Apache Superset and Spice without an existing Superset instance is to follow the [`Sales BI` sample](https://github.com/spiceai/samples/tree/trunk/sales-bi).
 This sample builds a local Docker image based on Apache Superset that is pre-configured with the `flightsql-dbapi` library needed to connect to Spice.

 Clone the Spice samples repository and navigate to the `sales-bi` directory: